For designers who want to invigorate their practice.

-The MPS is ideal for professionals who can’t take much time away from practice.
-It follows the same curriculum as the first year of the MDes, allowing you to dig deeply into design for interactions and gain exposure to design for service and social innovation.
+The MPS is ideal for professionals who can't take much time away from practice yet want to reap the benefits of continuing their education.
+The MPS shares the same curriculum as the first year of the MDes program.
+This curricular structure enables you to dig deeply into design for interactions and gain exposure to design for service and social innovation.

-For those who can make a two-year commitment, our MDes program offers the invaluable experience of applying newly acquired research skills under the guidance and mentorship of an advisor.
-The MPS provides the same foundation, but quickly returns you to the workforce to practice what you’ve learned.
+For those who can make a two-year commitment, our MDes program offers the invaluable experience of applying newly acquired research skills to a self-defined project under the guidance and mentorship of an advisor.
+The MPS provides the same foundation, but quickly returns you to the workforce to practice what you've learned.

 An overview of courses offered through the MPS program is provided below.
 For more information, please contact us to schedule a call with our academic advisor, or plan a visit and take a tour of the facilities while you're here.
 Current students should refer to the University’s Schedule of Classes for complete course offerings and descriptions.